Behavioral Healthcare Stocks up 0.5% in February

 February was a fairly quiet month across the board.

-- Acadia Healthcare – ACHC (↓5.3%) was down likely due investor anticipation of the company missing Q4 and full year 2018 earnings expectations.
+Acadia Healthcare – ACHC (↓5.3%) was down likely due to investor anticipation of the company missing Q4 and full-year 2018 earnings expectations.
 ACHC released its fourth quarter and year‑end 2018 earnings on February 28, 2019, after the close of the market.

 Valuation – Public Comps